How does the Pituitary gland Work ?

-Vasopressin (ADH): Vasopressin (also called antidiuretic hormone) regulates the amount of water excreted by the kidneys and is therefore important in maintaining water balance in your body.
+- Vasopressin (ADH): Vasopressin (also called antidiuretic hormone) regulates the amount of water excreted by the kidneys and is therefore important in maintaining water balance in your body.

-Oxytocin: This hormone stimulates the release of breast milk.
+- Oxytocin: This hormone stimulates the release of breast milk.
 It also stimulates contractions of the uterus during labor.

-Pituitary gland conditions
+Pituitary gland disorders